kakurk/Additive_Redundant_Manuscript/mplus/README.md

 - `Model6`: contains all of the paths from `Model0`, with the addition of a unique path from the __RSC__ --> __MemoryQuality__
 - `Model7`: contains all of the paths from `Model0`, with the addition of a unique path from the __aAG__ --> __MemoryQuality__
 - `Model8`: contains all of the paths from `Model0`, with the addition of a unique path from the __pAG__ --> __MemoryQuality__

+The neural measurement models were fit using the MLR estimator in MPlus.
+We note here that we received a warning from MPlus concerning a non-positive definite first-order derivative product matrix.
+This is most likely due to having a larger number of parameters than samples at the between-subjects level.
+This warning should not influence parameter and model fit estimates for our purposes.
+See https://statmodel.com/download/ConditionNumber.pdf for more information.